glmk354/CryptoDredge/README.md

 There are many reasons for rejected shares.
 The primary reasons are:
 - high network latency
 - overloaded mining server
-- aggresive graphics card overclocking
+- aggressive graphics card overclocking

 ### Watchdog